Key Takeaways

 Can directory submissions hurt my rankings?

 Yes, if done wrong.
 Mass submission to low-quality, auto-approve directories with no editorial review or organic traffic creates manipulative link patterns.
-Submitting to directories with Moz Spam Score above 30% associates your domain with poor-quality link neighborhoods.
-These were the patterns Google's Penguin algorithm targeted in 2012 and continues to penalize.
-Submitting to quality, editorially reviewed platforms with real user traffic carries no penalty risk.
+High spam-risk scores, irrelevant categories, repeated exact-match anchors, and paid dofollow placements are all warning signs.
+Submitting to quality, editorially reviewed platforms with real user traffic is a much lower-risk foundation tactic, especially when paced and monitored.

 Should I use automated directory submission tools?

-*Submit your site to Backlynk's verified directory database — 1,900+ platforms with spam scores, DR benchmarks, and dofollow/nofollow status pre-verified.
+*Submit your site through Backlynk's curated directory workflow — 200+ vetted platforms with quality checks, DR benchmarks, and dofollow/nofollow status reviewed before execution.
 Track which submissions have converted to indexed backlinks and monitor your referring domain growth over time.*